FedSSA: Semantic Similarity-based Aggregation for Efficient Model-Heterogeneous Personalized Federated Learning: The Proposed Approach

 The updated local header $\hat{\theta}_k^t=\{\hat{\theta}_k^{t, s}, \theta_k^{t-1, s^{\prime}}\}(s \in S_k, s^{\prime} \in (S \backslash S_k))$ and the feature extractor $\varphi_k^{t-1}$ from the previous round are spliced together to form a new local model $\hat{\omega}_k^t$:

 Then, $\hat{\omega}_k^t$ is trained on $D_k$ to obtain $\omega_k^t$ via gradient descent:

-These three key steps of \textit{uploading seen-class header parameters by class}, \textit{aggregation by class}, and \textit{parameter fusion by class} enhance the personalization and stabilize the classification boundary for each structurally heterogeneous local FL model.
+These three key steps of \textit{uploading seen-class header parameters by class}, \textit{aggregation by class}, and \textit{parameter fusion by class} enhance the personalization and stabilize the classification boundary for each heterogeneous local model.
 They are repeated until local models from all clients converge.
-Each client's final local model will then be used for inference. \methodname{} is detailed in Algorithm~\ref{alg:FedSSA} (Appendix \ref{app:alg}).
+Each client's final local model is used for inference. \methodname{} is detailed in Algorithm~\ref{alg:FedSSA} (Appendix \ref{app:alg}).